luyadev/luya-module-news/README.md

 ./vendor/bin/luya import
 ```

 3.)
-Add the persmissions to your group (Under "System -> Groups" in the LUYA admin interface)
+Add the permissions to your group (Under "System -> Groups" in the LUYA admin interface)

 You will now be able to edit and add news articles.